RakeshAnvekar/LangChain_Structured_Output/README.md

-# 📘 Structured Output vs Unstructured Output (Polished Explanation)
+# 📘 Structured Output vs Unstructured Output

 Large Language Models (LLMs) process a given prompt and return a response.
 By default, this response is usually **plain text**, which is